defname/LocalShare/README.md

 LocalShare is designed for **trusted local networks only** (e.g. your home Wi-Fi).
 Avoid using it on public or untrusted networks, especially for sensitive data.

+## Documentation

+See the full [documentation](docs/index.md) in the `docs/` folder.

 ## Permissions

--   **Notifications**
+### Notifications

 Required because the server runs as a foreground service.
 Also used to prompt you when new devices try to connect.

 ## Building the project

 ### Requirements

 - Android SDK / Android Studio
 - Python 3 (used by a small build script)
 - npm (needed for Tailwind CSS)

 ### Steps